wunderlins/protohand/doc/README.txt

        characters as per rfc3986: [a-zA-Z0-9-._~] and in the path part additionally '/' is allowed.

-    3. url parts are matched with the ini section case sesitive. if you call protohand://document/myapp but your section in the ini is called [document/MyApp], the section will not be found.

-    4. Fully qualified path's to executables must be used in the the ini file's `exe` directive.
+    3. Fully qualified path's to executables must be used in the the ini file's `exe` directive.
 You might get lucky by using relative paths, but this can be a security concern.

-    5. It is unclear how this program will behave on multibyte character sets coming from user input.
+    4. It is unclear how this program will behave on multibyte character sets coming from user input.
 It will probably crash and burn your computer and desk down.
 Huzzah!